-PHYSICS A & B
+PHYSICS A & B (Prior to the Class of 2028)

 This course will cover the Michigan Merit Curriculum requirements.
 The emphasis of this course will be on the explanation of natural phenomena by analyzing the world around the students using limited math.